Hoangkim1301/brokertrapcoin/README.md

 4. Plsease skip this step if you are not project manager!!!

 Remember to add Django to your `requirements.txt` file to ensure that it gets installed when setting up the project.
 You can do this by running `pip freeze > requirements.txt`, which will update your `requirements.txt` file with all the Python packages installed in your virtual environment, including their versions.

+### Installing Flask (inside of venv)

+Flask is a lightweight web application framework.
+It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
+To install Flask in your virtual environment, follow these steps:

+1. Ensure that your virtual environment is activated.
+If it's not, you can activate it using the instructions provided in the "Setting Up the Virtual Environment" section.

+2. Once the virtual environment is activated, you can install Flask using `pip`, the Python package installer.
+Run the following command:

+    ```bash
+    pip install flask
+    ```

+3. Verify that Flask was installed correctly by running the following Python command:

+    ```python
+    import flask
+    print(flask.__version__)
+    ```

+    This should display the version of Flask that was installed.

+4. Plsease skip this step if you are not project manager!!!

+Remember to add Flask to your `requirements.txt` file to ensure that it gets installed when setting up the project.
+You can do this by running `pip freeze > requirements.txt`, which will update your `requirements.txt` file with all the Python packages installed in your virtual environment, including their versions.